BMustafa97/scripts/python/README.md

-## Run the script via the below command
+## Run the scripts via the below command

 `python3 script.py`